2-Way Directional Valve (G)

 Details

-Vector of acoustic conductivity values.
-The values should be specified in ascending order.
-The dimensionality of the vector corresponds to the Opening fraction vector.
+The vector of acoustic conductivities.
+The values should be listed in ascending order.
+The dimension of the vector corresponds to the dimension of the Opening fraction vector.

 Dependencies

-To use this parameter, set the Orifice parameterization parameter to `Sonic conductance' and the Opening characteristic parameter to `Tabulated'.
+To use this parameter, set the Orifice parameterization parameter to Sonic conductance, for the Opening characteristic parameter , the value is Tabulated.

 |